ShieldNet-dev/asterops-a9423c6d/README.md

 ## Why AsterOps?

-Managing Asterisk infrastructure at scale is often repetitive, error-prone, and difficult to standardize.
+Managing VoIP infrastructure at scale is often repetitive, error-prone, and difficult to standardize.
 Security hardening is frequently performed manually, configurations drift over time, and operational visibility is fragmented across multiple tools.

 **AsterOps** solves this by providing a centralized platform that automates provisioning, security hardening, compliance auditing, and Multiple server management for VoIP infrastructure.